The Handkerchief

 Back

-The miniature monument evokes the human body without representing a specific individual.
-It is a faceless figure with an arm transformed into a knot—a universal symbol for a memory prompt.
-The sculpture’s hood references the “Münchner Kindl,” the figure on Munich’s coat of arms since the 13th century.
-Originally a monk symbolizing the city’s founding, it has evolved into a commercial icon and a colloquial term for those born in Munich.
+The miniature sculpture has the shape of the anonymous human body.
+It is a faceless figure with a stretched arm transformed into a knot - a universal symbol for a memory prompt.
+The sculpture’s hood is a reference to the Münchner Kindl which can be seen on the city’s coat of arms since the 13th century.
+The word Mönch (monk in German) is what the name Munich (München) originates from, historically related to the foundation of the city - now evolved into a commercial icon and also used as a colloquial term for Munichers.

 Images 11-13: “The Handkerchief”